 Yet, just like how a huge shot of adrenaline before giving a public presentation isn’t helpful, this isn’t helpful either.

-Below are 3 strategies to help you to be your own supplier of love within yourself – and thereby lower the pain and stress of a challenging break up.
+Each of these healing strategies will help you to become better at being your own self supplier of love.
+As a result, each of these tools will lower the pain and stress of a challenging break up.

 We often find ourselves getting consumed by a breakup to the point we lose interest in our daily lives.
 We become so wrapped up in the break up we ruminate and obsess about how to make things better, how to win them back, what the other person is doing, and so on… This is not a helpful way to focus your attention.
 It can be a very destructive, slippery slope that leads people to a place where they lose themselves.